polgreen/control2/benchmarks/matlab/README.md

-This suite contains 167 control system benchmarks that are used to evaluate the Counterexample-Guided Inductive Synthesis (CEGIS) approach described in the following two publications:
+This suite contains 191 control system benchmarks that are used to evaluate the Counterexample-Guided Inductive Synthesis (CEGIS) approach described in the following publications:

-- Alessandro Abate, Iury Bessa, Dario Cattaruzza, Lucas C. Cordeiro, Cristina David, Pascal Kesseli, Daniel Kroening, Elizabeth Polgreen:
+- Alessandro Abate, Iury Bessa, Dario Cattaruzza, Lucas Cordeiro, Cristina David, Pascal Kesseli, Daniel Kroening, Elizabeth Polgreen:
 Automated Formal Synthesis of Digital Controllers for State-Space Physical Plants.
 CAV (1) 2017: 462-482.

-- Alessandro Abate, Iury Bessa, Dario Cattaruzza, Lucas C. Cordeiro, Cristina David, Pascal Kesseli, Daniel Kroening:
+- Alessandro Abate, Iury Bessa, Dario Cattaruzza, Lucas Cordeiro, Cristina David, Pascal Kesseli, Daniel Kroening:
 Sound and Automated Synthesis of Digital Stabilizing Controllers for Continuous Plants.
 HSCC 2017: 197-206.

+- Alessandro Abate, Iury Bessa, Dario Cattaruzza, Lennon Chaves, Lucas Cordeiro, Cristina David, Pascal Kesseli, Daniel Kroening, Elizabeth Polgreen:
+DSSynth: an automated digital controller synthesis tool for physical plants.
+ASE 2017: 919-924

 In order to obtain all control system benchmarks, the following command must be typed in the MATLAB command-line.

-$makebenchmarks
+`$makebenchmarks`

 As a result, we get the following output in MATLAB: